BYOD (Bring Your Own Device)

 Waimea College is a ‘BYOD friendly’ school.
-For students in Years 11, 12 and 13 it is preferred that they bring a device to school, and for students in Years 9 and 10 we fully support any device they bring to school.
+For senior students studying NCEA in Years 11, 12 and 13 it is preferred that they bring a device to school, and for our junior students in Years 9 and 10 we fully support any device they bring to school.

-In Years 11, 12 and 13 we recommend students bring a laptop to school if they can, since most NCEA subjects will incorporate the use of a device in their courses to some degree.
-Some courses are highly dependent upon students having access to devices (see the course booklet for guidance around this).
-In Senior classes we recommend students bring a more competent, Windows device since it will be capable of running a wider range of software than a browser-based Chromebook.
+- In Years 11, 12 and 13 we recommend students bring a laptop to school if they can, since most NCEA subjects will incorporate the use of a device in their courses to some degree.
+Some courses are highly dependent upon students having access to devices (see course booklets for guidance).

-To help with choosing a device we have partnered with Noel Leeming in Queens St, Richmond.
-If you go to the store, they will help you make an appropriate choice based on your student’s year level and subject choices.
+However we have partnered with Noel Leeming in Queen St, Richmond and if you go to the store, they will help you make an appropriate choice based on your student’s year level and subject choices.
 They have preferential pricing on devices and payment options to make it easier to purchase a device.

 Device options are always changing but some guidelines are:

 - Portable and light (this generally means a smaller screen size)

 - A solid-state drive (SSD) for storage (faster and less prone to damage than a traditional hard-drive)

 - Reasonably rugged (some devices are specifically aimed at school use)

 A padded sleeve is also good idea as warranties do not cover accidental damage.

 The internet is full of great BYOD resources.
 Here are a few that have helped shape our thinking: